 Certain embedded features ("embedded derivative") relating to the redemption of the Series E Redeemable Preferred, which includes certain contingent redemption features and the participation rights value have been bifurcated from the Series E Redeemable Preferred and recorded as a liability.
-As the result of the Indenture Amendments in connection with the previously reported redemption of a portion of our Senior Secured Notes and the redemption of the portion of Series E Redeemable Preferred, we estimate that the contingent redemption feature has no fair value at March 31, 2018 based on low probability that the remaining shares of Series E Redeemable Preferred would be redeemed prior to August 2, 2019.
-At March 31, 2018 and December 31, 2017, the fair value of the participation rights was based on the equivalent of 303,646 shares of our common stock at \$6.13 and \$8.76 per share, respectively.
+As the result of the financing transaction relating to the Senior Secured Notes and the letter agreement relating to the Series E Redeemable Preferred as discussed in Notes 6 and 10, we estimate that the contingent redemption features have fair value at June 30, 2018 since we estimate that it is probable that a portion of the shares of this preferred stock would be redeemed prior to October 25, 2023.
+For certain other embedded features, we estimate no fair value at June 30, 2018 based on our assessment that there is a remote probability that these features will be exercised.